odoo/odoo/doc/api_integration.rst

 Count records
 -------------

-Rather than retrieve a possibly gigantic list of records and count them afterwards, :meth:`~openerp.models.Model.search_count` can be used to retrieve only the number of records matching the query.
+Rather than retrieve a (possibly) gigantic list of records and count them, :meth:`~openerp.models.Model.search_count` can be used to retrieve only the number of records matching the query.
 It takes the same :ref:`domain <reference/orm/domains>` filter as :meth:`~openerp.models.Model.search` and no other parameter.